Skip to main content

 • music

-The music in the game is described as fun and catchy, yet it lacks the thematic cohesion found in similar titles like Solar Settlers.
-While enjoyable, many players feel that the soundtrack could benefit from a more immersive underwater vibe and a stronger connection to the game's visuals.
-Overall, the music is considered unobtrusive but not as impactful as it could be.
+The music in the game is described as catchy and light, but some players feel it lacks the thematic cohesion found in similar titles like Solar Settlers.
+While enjoyable, the soundtrack could benefit from a more immersive underwater vibe to enhance the overall experience.

 • “The theme is fun and light, the music is catchy but unobtrusive.”